THREE POINTS, Arizona (Reuters) - Financial advisor Jaron Ness stands in the cool desert air waiting for the clouds to clear and the moon to rise.

 Some visitors to the site believe that exposure to the moonlight has helped alleviate some medical conditions.
 After bathing in the moonbeams, Carr said he noticed an improvement in a long-standing asthma condition.

 However, no clinical experiments with moonlight have been carried out on people.
-Scientists say there is no proof that it has any effect whatsoever on medical conditions and diseases, and are skeptical of anecdotal claims.
+Scientists say there is no proof that it has any effect whatsoever on medical conditions and diseases, and are sceptical of anecdotal claims.

 “I haven’t seen any hard scientific evidence that it’s not a placebo effect.
 There hasn’t been enough real research on it yet to say that it’s doing anything,” said Katherine Creath, research professor of optical sciences and medicine at the University of Arizona.